openstack/api-sig/guidelines/api-docs.rst

 - Example response body and headers
 - Status codes: successful request and error responses
 - Resource model: describes data types that can be consumed and produced by operations.
-This can be through the `Swagger Definitions object <https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#definitionsObject>`_
+This can be through the `OpenAPI Definitions object <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#definitionsObject>`_

-For this reference information, use the `Swagger 2.0 specification <https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md>`_.
-See authoring tools below for more information on writing or generating the Swagger document.
+For this reference information, use the `OpenAPI Specification V2.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`_.
+See authoring tools below for more information on writing or generating the OpenAPI document.

 Also important is the conceptual or narrative information that explains the